 Timeframes and Administration

-41. A health plan shall complete all surveys between June 1 through December 31 of each measurement year.
+41. A health plan shall begin and complete all surveys between June 1 through December 31 of each measurement year.
 To ensure the survey responses for each Provider Survey Type within a network are distributed in a manner that is representative over the timeframe of the survey, there are two options for administering the surveys.
 A health plan shall administer surveys using continuous survey administration and/or wave administration.

 Continuous Survey Administration: